There are many reasons to become an instructor ... the fame, the short hours, the high pay ...

 Within the NSP, there are two steps to the process:

 Once you have your Instructor rating, you have to use it or lose it.
-You are expected to teach a portion of a course or refresher every year, attend a one-day Instructor refresher, sometimes called an Instructor Roundup, every three years, and have your teaching supervised by an Instructor Trainer acting as a mentor to have your certification renewed.
-Instructor Roundups are conducted by each discipline.
+You are expected to teach a portion of a course or refresher every year, attend a one-day Instructor (Recertification, Workshops or Refreshers, depending on the discipline) every three years, and have your teaching supervised by an Instructor Trainer acting as a mentor to have your certification renewed.
+Instructor (Recertification, Workshops or Refreshers) are conducted by each discipline.
 Jump to the training page for your discipline for more details.

 |Discipline||Refresher||Usually held||Link to details|